mautrix/docs/bridges/go/discord/relay.md

 not required.
 However, in the future the bridge may include additional relay integration using a bot.

+If you want to use the bridge for relaying only, it is recommended to have a dedicated Matrix account to log in as the bot user.
+If you log in on your main Matrix account, your messages will be sent through the bot rather than through the webhook with custom profiles.

 ## Setup
 To enable relaying in a room, use `!discord set-relay`.
 The command requires a parameter, which can either be `--create [name]` or `--url <url>`.